 Probably you have read our detail guide on how to soundproof wall using the resilient channel, in that we learned how using the resilient channel you can set another layer of drywall on top of existing wall and can trap the noise.

-This detailed guide has the answer to all your queries which will be ended by the recommendation of a few best resilient channel which you can buy for soundproof ceiling, wall or floor.
+This detailed guide has the answer to all your queries which will be ended by the recommendation of a few best resilient channels which you can buy for soundproof ceiling, wall, or floor.

 What is a Resilient Channel?

 Resilient channel is a thin metallic strip with a pre-drilled hole on it which is easy to screw against existing wall or stud or any hard surface.
 It is also known as RC or Z channel.

 If you are planning to install any additional layer on top of the existing wall the best solution is to use the resilient channel.

 It separates the existing wall with any additional layer installation, so in between this it can create a decoupling zone where the noise or soundwaves can be trapped easily.

 You can get an easy idea of what is a resilient channel from the explanatory video.

 Resilient channel is of different types, where few of them are single-leg however others are two-leg.